Loading blog...

 5 minutes read

-- Manual KYC costs $2,000–$2,500 per review and takes 95 days on average.
+- Manual KYC costs $2,000 to $2,500 per corporate review and takes 95 days on average.

 What Is Due Diligence Checking in Banking?

 Due diligence in banking is a mandatory, ongoing process where financial institutions identify, verify, and assess the risk profiles of customers, partners, and transactions to prevent money laundering, fraud, and financial crime.
-It covers standard KYC (Know Your Customer) checks and deep analysis of financial, legal, and operational backgrounds, particularly before onboarding or lending.
+It covers standard KYC (Know Your Customer) checks and deeper analysis of financial, legal, and operational backgrounds, particularly before onboarding or lending.

 The Financial Action Task Force (FATF) defines CDD as identifying the customer and verifying that identity using reliable, independent source documents.
-This standard is adopted by regulators across the US, EU, UK, and 200+ member jurisdictions.
+This standard is adopted by regulators across the US, EU, UK, India, and 200+ member jurisdictions.
 KYC is the regulatory principle; CDD is the active practice of collecting, assessing, and monitoring that information across the full customer lifecycle.
+Banks handling large document volumes benefit from intelligent document processing for banking which automates extraction and validation of identity and compliance data at scale.

-| $500MKYC due diligence costs up to this per bank, per year |
+| $500M KYC due diligence can cost up to this per bank, per year. |

-So what does this mean for compliance teams?
 Every manual step in this process compounds cost, delays onboarding, and creates regulatory exposure.
 The faster a bank can accurately verify documents and classify customer risk, the faster it can generate revenue without sacrificing compliance quality.

 The Core Components of Banking Due Diligence

 Effective due diligence checking in banking relies on four foundational pillars.
-Each one is a regulatory requirement, not an optional best practice.
+Each is a regulatory requirement, not an optional best practice.

 | Component | What It Involves | Why It Matters |